huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 | onnxrt | uses [ONNX-RT](https://onnxruntime.ai/) for CPU and GPU inference | inference |
 | ipex | uses [IPEX](https://github.com/intel/intel-extension-for-pytorch) for CPU inference | inference |

-### PyTorch scaled dot production attention
+### Scaled dot production attention

-PyTorch's [torch.nn.functional.scaled_dot_product_attention](https://pytorch.org/docs/stable/generated/torch.nn.functional.scaled_dot_product_attention.html) (SDPA) is a native implementation of the scaled dot product attention mechanism.
+[torch.nn.functional.scaled_dot_product_attention](https://pytorch.org/docs/stable/generated/torch.nn.functional.scaled_dot_product_attention.html) (SDPA) is a native PyTorch implementation of the scaled dot product attention mechanism.
 SDPA is more efficient and optimized than the original attention mechanism in transformer models.
 It supports three types of scaled dot product attention.

 - [FlashAttention2](https://github.com/Dao-AILab/flash-attention) is automatically enabled for models with the fp16 or bf16 torch type.
 Make sure to cast your model to the appropriate type first.
 - [xFormers](https://github.com/facebookresearch/xformers) or Memory-Efficient Attention supports models with the fp32 torch type.